itmoon7/onconpc/README.md

 - [Link to Manuscript](#link-to-manuscript)

 ## Setting up the Conda Environment

+To ensure consistent execution of the code, we recommend using the conda environment specified in `onconpc_conda.yml`.
+This file contains all the necessary dependencies with their specific versions.

 ### 1. Install Conda
 If you do not have Conda installed, please install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/distribution).